ByteFan/byteball-for-web-merchant/README.md

 Pure script implementation: nothing to install.

-Multi-currency input (Bytes, BTC, EUR, USD) to Bytes output.
+Multi-currency input (Bytes, BTC, EUR, USD... and 20 more!) to Bytes output.

 Anonymous: you do not need to register with us.